Texas Housing Market 2022

-Home builders in the Lone Star State try to keep up to demand in Austin, Dallas, Arlington, Irving, Plano, Fort Worth, San Antonio, Houston, Lubbock, Corpus Christi, Laredo, and El Paso.
+Home builders in the Lone Star State did try to keep up to demand in Austin, Dallas, Arlington, Irving, Plano, Fort Worth, San Antonio, Houston, Lubbock, Corpus Christi, Laredo, and El Paso.
+Investors are still enjoying a growing volume of homes for sale.

 Is More Economic Diversification in Texas’ Future?

-Overall, the State’s oil revenues are predicted to grow even with new drilling cut off.
+Overall, the State’s oil revenues are predicted to grow even with oil lease production suppressed.
 This should strengthen the case for property investors and property management companies.

 Oil rig counts may plummet yet Dallas, Fort Worth, San Antonio, Plano, Houston, and Austin should enjoy steady growth.
 The drawdown in oil revenue will encourage Texas to focus on tourism and technology to give the state greater strength in future.
 The rising tech center of Austin in particular is in intense demand from buyers and renters, and is a big center for property management.

-So this brings us to the subject of investing in rental property in Texas.
-Is it the best investment possible given the trends just mentioned?
-More property investors are investing far from where they live, so you can bet plenty of investors are eyeing properties in Dallas, Austin, Houston, Fort Worth and along the coast.
+More property investors are investing far from where they live, so you can bet plenty of investors are eyeing properties in Dallas, Austin, Houston, San Antonio, Fort Worth and along the coast.

 The weather in Texas is dry and warm, which draws similarities to California but is perhaps more comfortable than Florida.
 And since Texas has a lower cost of living, it’s comfortable financially too.
 Some of the cities have charm and character (San Antonio and Austin) and this is no minor factor in why companies wish to come here, and tech workers too.
 They often prefer Austin.